 What’s the Best Time to Trade Gold in Forex?

 As I mentioned before, the best time for trading gold in Forex is when there is uncertainty about other assets and currencies.
 That means the best use of gold is as a “safe haven” asset.
 But if you plan to trade gold regularly, then you need to consider your trading method carefully.
 It may be a good idea to start with scalping to trade gold in Forex.
 If you decide on scalp trading, you should be careful to do it at the close of the New York market, when the volatility rises to a point where scalping makes sense, even for a stable asset like gold.
+Check this article to discover the best time to trade Forex.
 Of course, if you use Forex trading signals, you can just leave this up to your signal provider.
 Before you do that, however, you need to read this guide on the best Forex signal providers.

 How to Trade Gold in Forex Successfully